Gaius-Augustus/learnMSA/README.md

 ## Features

-- Aligns large numbers of protein sequences with above state-of-the-art accuracy
+- aligns large numbers of protein sequences with state-of-the-art accuracy
-- Can utilize protein language models (`--use_language_model`) for significantly improved accuracy
+- can utilize protein language models (`--use_language_model`) for significantly improved accuracy compared to state-of-the-art tools
-- Enables ultra-large alignment of millions of sequences
+- enables ultra-large alignment of millions of sequences
-- GPU acceleration, multi-GPU support
+- GPU acceleration
-- Scales linear in the number of sequences (does not require a guide tree)
+- linear scaling with sequence count, does not require or build a guide tree
-- Memory efficient (depending on sequence length, aligning millions of sequences on a laptop is possible)
+- memory efficient (depending on sequence length, aligning millions of sequences on a laptop is possible)
-- Visualize a profile HMM or a sequence logo of the consensus motif
+- visualize a profile HMM or a sequence logo of the consensus motif

 ## Current limitations

-- Requires many sequences (in most cases starting at 1000, a few 100 might still be enough) to achieve high accuracy
+- requires many sequences (in most cases starting at 1000, a few 100 might still be enough) to achieve high accuracy
-- Only for protein sequences
+- only for proteins
-- Increasingly slow for long proteins with a length > 1000 residues
+- increasingly slow for long proteins with a length > 1000 residues

 # Installation

-*Recommended ways to install learnMSA along with Tensorflow + GPU:*
+You have 3 options to install learnMSA.

-## Singularity/Docker
+### Option 1: Singularity/Docker

-We provide a hassle-free docker image including GPU and pLM support.
+We provide a hassle-free Docker image including everything you need to align on GPU with protein language model support.

+This is the recommended and most stable way to install learnMSA.

 ```
 singularity build learnmsa.sif docker://felbecker/learnmsa